Sydney Observatory: Observatory

 An early observatory was established in 1788 by William Dawes on Dawes Point, at the foot of Observatory Hill, in an ultimately unsuccessful attempt to observe in 1790 the return of a comet suggested by Edmond Halley (not Halley's Comet but a different one).

 In 1848, a new signal station was built by the Colonial Architect, Mortimer Lewis, on top of the fort wall on Windmill Hill.
 At the instigation of the Governor, Sir William Denison, it was agreed seven years later to build a full observatory next to the signal station.
 The first Government Astronomer, William Scott, was appointed in 1856, and work on the new observatory was completed in 1858.

 The most important role of the observatory was to provide time through the time-ball tower.
 Every day at exactly 1.00 pm, the time-ball on top of the tower would drop to signal the correct time to the city and harbour below.
-At the same time a cannon on Dawes Point was fired, later the cannon was moved to Fort Denison.
+At the same time a cannon on Dawes Point was fired; later the cannon was moved to Fort Denison.
 The first time-ball was dropped at noon on 5 June 1858.
 Soon after the drop was rescheduled to one o'clock.
 The time-ball is still dropped daily at 1pm using the original mechanism, but with the aid of an electric motor, not as in the early days when the ball was raised manually.

 After the federation of Australia in 1901, meteorology became a function for the Commonwealth Government from 1908, while the observatory continued its astronomical role.
 The observatory continued to contribute observations to The astrographic catalogue, kept time and provided information to the public.
 For example, each day the observatory supplied Sydney newspapers with the rising and setting times of the sun, moon and planets.
 A proposal to close the observatory in 1926 was narrowly avoided, but, by the mid-1970s, the increasing problems of air pollution and city light made work at the observatory more and more difficult.
 In 1982, the NSW Government decided that Sydney Observatory was to be converted into a museum of astronomy and related fields as part of what is now the Powerhouse Museum.

-In November 1821 Governor Brisbane arrived with a set of astronomical instruments, a plan for an observatory and two personal employees with astronomical expertise - Charles Rumker and James Dunlop.
+In November 1821 Governor Brisbane arrived with a set of astronomical instruments, a plan for an observatory and two personal employees with astronomical expertise - Carl Rümker and James Dunlop.
 Brisbane set up an observatory at the Governor's residence in Parramatta.
-Problems developed between Brisbane and Rumker.
-Rumker lost his position and it was not until Brisbane had been recalled that Rumker was reinstated by the Colonial Secretary.
-The following year Governor Darling, the new Governor, appointed Rumker as Government Astronomer, the first to hold the title in Australia.
-In 1831 Dunlop was appointed Superintendent at the observatory, Rumker again losing his position while on a visit to London.
+Problems developed between Brisbane and Rümker.
+Rümker lost his position and it was not until Brisbane had been recalled that Rümker was reinstated by the Colonial Secretary.
+The following year Governor Darling, the new Governor, appointed Rümker as Government Astronomer, the first to hold the title in Australia.
+In 1831 Dunlop was appointed Superintendent at the observatory, Rümker again losing his position while on a visit to London.